 What is an Instrument Landing System?

 An instrument landing system is one of the primary landing navigation aids used by pilots flying under instrument flight rules (IFR).

-How does an Instrument Landing System work?
+How Does an Instrument Landing System Work?

-The two key physical components of the Instrument Landing System are the localizer and the glideslope.
+If you're wondering "how does an ILS work", the two key physical components of the Instrument Landing System are the localizer and the glideslope.
 They are aided by marker beacons and the approach lighting system (ALS).
 Both the localizer and glideslope communicate with aircraft via radio beams and together they provide the navigational guidance that pilots need to safely land.

 If the localizer is inoperative, the airfield is not authorized for ILS landings.
 An inoperative glideslope transmitter means that pilots can still fly a non-precision localizer instrument approach.